 By reducing insulin levels, IF helps prevent the conversion of amino acids into proteins.
 As such, your body uses them to build new muscle rather than store them away as fat.

 6. You recover quickly

-Because you’re not constantly digesting foods, your digestive system isn’t working overtime.
+Your digestive system isn’t working overtime because you’re not constantly digesting foods.
 So when you return to regular eating patterns, you’ll bounce right back.